When I take my dog out on our local trails, I want him to walk on a loose leash, pay attention to me and not jump on people.

 How to have a calm dog in public – 12 tips

-These are some key points to consider as you work with your dog over the next few weeks and months.
+These are some ideas to consider as you work with your dog over the next few weeks and months.
 Training is ongoing.

 First, a couple of basics: